zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_rpi/_index.md

 #       Edit
 # ================================================================================

-title: "Get Started with the Arm Virtual Hardware Raspberry Pi4"
+title: "Get Started with the Arm Virtual Hardware Raspberry Pi 4"
 # Should start with a verb, have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >